danielstjules/redislock/README.md

 In addition to the above, most locking libraries aren't compatible with promises by default, and due to their API, require "promisifying" individual locks.
-`redislock` avoids this issue by taking advantage of bluebird's `nodeify` function to offer an API that easily supports both callbacks and promises.
+`redislock` avoids this issue by taking advantage of bluebird's `asCallback` function to offer an API that easily supports both callbacks and promises.

 ## API